asastats/frontend/docs/address_page_dom.rst

    published so the fold the template renders and every fold ``toolbar.js`` renders afterwards are one rule rather than two copies.

-   These designs do **not** use ``utils/cutoff.py``'s magnitude rule; design 1 still does.
-They briefly carried the prototype's 95%/99%/99.5%/All control, which was only ever a way to demonstrate the page with everything on screen before a load-more existed.
-"Show me the rows carrying 99.5% of the value" is not a sentence a reader thinks in.
+   All three designs use this count now.
+These two briefly carried the prototype's 95%/99%/99.5%/All control, which was only ever a way to demonstrate the page with everything on screen before a load-more existed
+   --- "show me the rows carrying 99.5% of the value" is not a sentence a reader thinks in --- and design 1 briefly kept the magnitude rule described above.
+Neither survives.

    ``showmore.js`` stands down on ``.dynamic-page`` for the same reason: it reveals a whole tail in one press, and these reveal a batch.